lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ### Coletando Parâmetros de Blocos Aninhados

-Let us see how the parameter naming conventions work if we nest multiple blocks inside each other.
-For that we first define a function that produces blocks (a block factory, so to speak) and then combine these inside yet larger blocks.

 Vamos ver como funcionam as convenções de nomenclatura de parâmetros se aninharmos vários blocos uns dentro dos outros.
 Para isso, primeiro definimos uma função que produz blocos